section-engineering-education/engineering-education/content/articles/wordpress-penetration-testing/index.md

 Penetration testing has never been more critical than it is today.
 The best defense starts by knowing your strengths and weaknesses, which attackers could take advantage of.

 Pentesting provides you with intelligence and insights into how to mature your WordPress security.
-Simply, you become the hacker to secure your site.
+Simply, you take on the role of a hacker to secure your website.
 This is by understanding how you are likely to be attacked and what steps to take to secure your site.

 The penetration testing process identifies the system's vulnerabilities, system exploitation, discovering vulnerabilities, and reporting.